How to Use Your Health Insurance for Mental Health Care

 No insurance?
 Get recommendations

-Check with the psychiatry or psychology department at a local university and ask for recommendations of people trained in that program.
-Call a large clinic for recommendations there.
-And don’t be shy about checking with friends and family.
+Check with the psychiatry or psychology department at a local university for provider recommendations.
+Call a large clinic for recommendations.
+And don't be shy about checking with friends and family.

 4. 4